cpsumsu/CPS-Website/devlog.md

+### 2022.12.26
+[Coding]

+After updating the API from the backend, the data is much more clean and easy to handle.
+- Update the data from API
+- Add fallback empty space for leaders name on card
+- truncate the event name on card

+The update of styles are trying to maintain the same card size in all situation.
+Like when the event name is too long and wrap to an new line, or the leader name is empty which shrink the height.
+So that we can prevent the above cases.

+---

 ### 2022.12.22
 [Coding]

 Shifting the event card data from dummy data to API calls, update the subheader on the carousel and an extra blur layer on banner.

 ---